 Technology and Engineering Education: MS

+This degree program can be completed online or on campus.
 A thesis is required.
-Some of the coursework (30-33 credits) is available online.
-This degree is recommend for those who will be working in an area of technology and engineering education requiring research in addition to teaching or those seeking a PhD.
+Students completing this degree online will need to meet virtually or in person with their chair and committee members on a regular basis to complete their thesis research.
+This degree is recommend for those who will be working in an area of education requiring research in addition to teaching or those seeking a PhD.

 Graduates are generally teachers who wish to obtain a master’s degree to increase their pay scale.
 They can also pursue careers in industry.